-- 1. Personal care assistance with the ADL and adaptive living needs; - 2.
-Leisure activities assistance to develop leisure interests and daily activities in the home setting;

-- 3. Social development/ family inclusion assistance to develop relationships with other members of the household; and - 4.
+- 1. Personal care assistance with the activities of daily living and adaptive living needs; - 2.
+Leisure activities assistance to develop leisure interests and daily activities in the home setting; - 3.
+Social development/ family inclusion assistance to develop relationships with other members of the household; and - 4.
 Community inclusion supports in accessing community services, activities and pursuing and developing recreational and social interests outside the home.